hypre-space/hypredrive/docs/usrman-src/installation.rst

 ------------------------

 .. note::
-   Autotools support is provided for environments where CMake is unavailable.
-The CMake path is preferred for all other cases.
+   Autotools supports environments without CMake.
+CMake is the standard build path for all other environments.

 *Prerequisites*